WPManageNinja/wp-payment-form/readme.txt

 In individual submission page, you can see the complete data, order items as payment table, payment, and activity.
 You can also change the payment status easily.
 The submissions can have their own notes too.

-== Event Registration Form with Built-in Payment Processing == With **Stripe WordPress Payments - WPPayForm Plugin**, You can easily design a form for your next awesome event/webinar and start receiving payments along with the register information.
+== Event Registration Form with Built-in Payment Processing == With **Stripe Payment Form Plugin for WordPress - WPPayForm**, You can easily design a form for your next awesome event/webinar and start receiving payments along with the register information.
 You can see the data in your dashboard as well as you can send automated emails to your register or yourself.
 With the built-in reporting module, You can track the failed/success/pending payments and use the data for your business.

 == Built-in Stripe Payment Gateway ==
-**Stripe WordPress Payments - WPPayForm Plugin** offers Stripe payment gateway, Where you can just connect your stripe account and start accepting payments securely.
+**Stripe Payment Form Plugin for WordPress - WPPayForm** offers Stripe payment gateway, Where you can just connect your stripe account and start accepting payments securely.
 We added both stripe checkout.js and stripe element for checkout experience.
 We have implemented all the best practices as stripe.com recommends.
-You can also collect billing and shipping information with stripe checkout.js.
+You can also collect billing and shipping information with Stripe checkout.js.

-== High Conversion Stripe Payment Forms in WordPress == Design a high conversion Payment form is hard.
+== High Conversion Stripe PayForms in WordPress == Design a high conversion Payment form is hard.
 This plugin make it easy for you.
-In few minutes, You can build a high conversion form and start accepting payments with stripe right way.
+In few minutes, You can build a high conversion form and start accepting payments with Stripe right way.
 With the pro version, You can also accept payments using payPal.

 == Accept Donation on your WordPress site ==
 Accepting donations got easier with WPPayForm’s Stripe payment processing.
 Now your users can fluently donate to your site with just a couple of clicks.
 Your users can manually set the amount and make the donation.
 Optionally, You can set a default amount and minimum amount to make the process lot easier.

-== Super fast and Light Weight Form ==
+== Super Fast and Lightweight Form ==
-This is a super fast form builder and it's only loads css and js if you add the form in a page.
-Every line of CSS and JS is useful and there has no extra css and js.
-For a normal form, It's loads less than 30KB css and js combined.
-This form builder plugin will not slow down your site. it's the fastest form builder plugin in WordPress.
+This is a super fast form builder and only loads CSS and JS if you add the payform in a page.
+Every line of CSS and JS is useful and there has no extra CSS and JS.
+For a normal form, It loads less than 30KB of CSS and JS files combined.
+This wp-payform builder plugin will not slow down your site. it's the fastest form builder plugin in WordPress.

-== Pre-Build Forms to get started easily ==
+== Pre-Built Forms to get started easily ==
 * **Contact Form** - With WPPayForm you can easily build a contact form in your site without any payment related fields.
 It will show the contact information beautifully on the Wordpress Backend.
 * **Donation Form** - We have build a donation form for you and with one click you can create a donation form easily and start accepting donation for your organization.
 * **Event Registration Form with Payment** - Planning to start your next Event?
 Then you can use this form template where you can take basic register information and accept payment for the event.
 This is very easy to create an Event Registration Form.